DeborahRise/CatLoversApp/README.md

 Do you love cats and want to learn something new and fun about cats with ease?
 Then this App is for you.

-I built this simple app using ReactJs and an Api from ''
+I built this simple app using ReactJs and an API from 'https://catfact.ninja/fact'

-Using some properties like Axious and Use Effect, we have a fun App.
+Using some properties like Axios and Use Effect, we have a fun App.

 ## How It Works